preraulab/DYNAM-O/README.md

 ## Status
-All implementations are complete and functional, but are subject to change.
+All implementations are complete and functional.

 <br/>
 <br/>